 Roasting Brussel sprouts in olive oil and garlic alone is delicious, but with the addition of some other flavoursome ingredients, will bring them to another taste level.

-Although Green Lentils are complex carbohydrates, they also have a high protein content, are naturally gluten-free and fibre rich.
-They are a decent source of iron which vegetarians can sometimes be lacking in.
+Although Green Lentils are complex carbohydrates, they also have a high protein content and are naturally gluten-free and fibre rich.
+They are a decent source of iron which vegetarians and vegans can sometimes be lacking in.

 I love Pomegranates and do find myself adding them to salads and vegetable dishes regularly.
 They give a nice juicy crunch and their health benefits alone are spectacular.
 Pomegranates are rich in anti-oxidants, just look at their gorgeously coloured seeds.
 They are anti-inflammatory and loaded with vitamin C.